 MOD CHN/28A13/4#49842

-5.536A Administrations operating earth stations in the Earth exploration-satellite service or the space research service shall not claim protection from stations in the fixed and mobile services operated by other administrations.
+5.536A Administrations operating earth stations in the Earth exploration-satellite service or the space research service shall not claim protection from stations (except IMT stations) in the fixed and mobile services operated by other administrations.
 In addition, earth stations in the Earth exploration-satellite service or in the space research service should be operated taking into account the most recent version of Recommendation ITU-R SA.1862.
-(WRC-12)
+(WRC-19)

 Reasons: The reference to future SRS/EESS earth station responds to Resolution 238 (WRC-15), which emphasizes the need “to take into account the need to ensure the protection of existing earth stations and the deployment of future receiving earth stations under the EESS (space-to-Earth) and SRS (space-to-Earth) allocation in the frequency band 25.5-27 GHz”.
 The IMT in this band is a new application while EESS/SRS earth stations are the existing applications with primary allocations.
 Therefore, there is no reason to come to a conclusion that EESS/SRS earth stations could not claim protection from IMT.